Plumsail/actions/source/flow/how-tos/sharepoint/how-to-share-sharepoint-documents.rst

 .. image:: ../../../_static/img/flow/how-tos/Complete-a-custom-action-for-the-selected-item.jpg
     :alt: Choosing a template

-We proceed to **Compling a custom action for the selected item** and simply add to the flow *Invite External User to SharePoint* actions from `Plumasail SP <https://plumsail.com/actions/sharepoint/>`_ connector:
+We proceed to **Compling a custom action for the selected item** and simply add to the flow *Invite External User to SharePoint* actions from `Plumsail SP <https://plumsail.com/actions/sharepoint/>`_ connector:

 .. image:: ../../../_static/img/flow/how-tos/invite-user-to-an-item.jpg
     :alt: Completed flow